Sam56754/carHiringSystem/README.md

 ## Overview

 This project is a Car Rental System developed using Object-Oriented Programming (OOP) principles in Java.
 The system is designed to manage car rentals, customer details, and rental transactions efficiently.
-It encapsulates the data and behaviors in separate classes for modularity and maintainability.
+It encapsulates the data and behaviors in separate classes for maintainability.

 ## Classes